nopnop2002/pwmlib-opi/README.md

 ---

-This library is the library to use hardware PWM by a board of H3/H2+ base such as OrangePi and NanoPi.
+This is the library to use hardware PWM by a board of H3/H2+ base such as OrangePi and NanoPi.
-I'm confirming that it works by the following board.
+It works by the following board.
 OrangePi PC(H3)
 OrangePi ZERO(H2+)
 NanoPi M1(H3)